Maria Stepanova (poet): Work

 Stepanova's poetry has been highly influential in contemporary Russian literature.
 She is considered to have repopularized the traditional ballad as a poetic genre, employing and subverting conventional prosody and form.
 She also frequently uses skaz, a Russian narrative technique featuring fragmentary idiomatic language and unclear narration.
-Translator Catherine Ciepielia writes: "For [Stepanova] the logic of form trumps all other logics, so much so that she will re-accent or truncate words to fit rigorously observed schemes."
+Translator Catherine Ciepiela writes: "For [Stepanova] the logic of form trumps all other logics, so much so that she will re-accent or truncate words to fit rigorously observed schemes."

 Stepanova herself conceives of poetry as form of resistance, a resistance that often manifests itself in political memory.
 Specifically, Stepanova coins the term "postmemory", to describe the middle-ground where politics and memory coincide.
 Translator Sasha Dugdale emphasizes the importance of memory and myth in her work, both poetic and journalistic.
 This investigation of memory includes her recent highly-acclaimed novel In Memory of Memory, in addition to the Colta.ru 90s Festival, which attempts to dismantle political myths about the 1990s.